FTSRG-ReteLab/flowless-vcs-ci-lab/README.md

 # This is a change made bz Bela

 This is a sample application for the verification laboratory.
-This is a change made by PTZY5J to open a PR.

 ## Getting started

 * The application is implemented in Java.